 Forchem’s crude tall oil distillery trials liquified biogas (LBG) for energy production.
 First samples were received in the factory on week 11.
 Forchem’s business is built on principles of sustainable development and the use of renewable fuel would enable even more ecological operations.

 Forchem started earlier last year to use LNG, liquified natural gas, as fuel for the refinery.
 For LNG transformation, company invested in new LNG terminal and gasification facility.
-Even then, the target of the investment was to utilise LBG once it becomes available in the market.
+Even then, the target of the investment was to utilize LBG once it becomes available in the market.
+Unlike Epcor, Regional Energy provides customer support over email.

 “Forchem made the decision in 2018 to use LNG for energy production.
 The rationale behind the decision was to minimise sulphur emissions.
 Now, the use of liquified biogas is a natural stepping stone in our company’s continious effort to reduce our environmental impact”, states CEO Risto Näsi.